-For the past few years I’ve referred to Fort Wayne as the family fashion capitol of the midwest, and I’m not wrong.
-With Vera Bradley and Matilda Jane and Peg Perego headquartered in Fort Wayne, this is a very happening place when it comes to family, fashion and the hippest things to do.
+If you’re looking for a weekend getaway that’s a quick road trip from Indianapolis, consider Fort Wayne.
+For the past few years, I’ve referred to Fort Wayne as the family fashion capital of the Midwest, and I’m not wrong.
+With Vera Bradley, Peg Perego, and formerly, Matilda Jane, headquartered in Fort Wayne, this is a very happening place when it comes to family, fashion, and the hippest things to do.
 There are a lot of reasons to visit, and I’m not just referring to the giant Vera Bradley Outlet Sale that takes place every spring.

-Fort Wayne has the feel of a small, tight-knit, caring community with the opportunities and amenities of a large, busting city.
-The new Promenade Park at the riverfront is going to be a defining moment for the future of Fort Wayne tourism, job development, small business start-ups and entertainment.
+Fort Wayne has the feel of a small, tight-knit, caring community with the opportunities and amenities of a large, bustling city.
+The Promenade Park at the riverfront is a defining attraction for Fort Wayne tourism, job development, small business start-ups, and entertainment.
 Fort Wayne, we see you!

 Where to Stay in Fort Wayne

 Traveling with a large family is always hard but we don’t let it stop us.
-We love being close to the action but having a location that provides us with much needed rest after a day of fun and sun and activity.
+We love being close to the action but having a location that provides us with much-needed rest after a day of fun, sun, and activity.

 Where to Play in Fort Wayne